-Where you have a claim that is caused or influenced by a close relative’s (or other person not insured under their travel insurance policy) existing medical condition, cover may be limited or excluded.
+Where you have a claim that is caused by a close relative’s (or other person not insured under their travel insurance policy) existing medical condition, cover may be limited or excluded.

-If your elderly mother has a known heart condition when you purchased the policy and you cannot travel as she has had a heart attack the maximum you can claim is up to $2000 per primary traveller.
+If your elderly mother has a known heart condition when you purchased the policy and you cannot travel as she has had a heart attack this may not be covered by your policy.

 Check item limits so you are aware what the maximum amount you could receive will be.

 You should check the summary of cover in the PDS and your certificate of insurance to confirm the maximum amount payable under each benefit in the event of a claim.
-There are sometimes sub-limits to cover which are noted in the summary of benefits and further explained in each event section.
+There are sometimes sub-limits to cover which are noted in the summary of benefits.

 On the comprehensive policy you are covered up to $12,000 per primary traveller for your luggage and personal effects however the maximum per item we will pay for your laptop or camera is $4,000 or $1,000 for your mobile phone.

-The summary of cover lists all the per-policy limits, and it’s also important to read the relevant events to find out about applicable sub-limits that you won’t find in the summary of cover.
+The summary of cover lists all the per-policy limits, and it’s also important to read the relevant benefits section to find out the details of the cover.